Before you take a dip, know this: There is definitely pee in the swimming pool. But, it's probably not that much.

 About 1 in 5 people have admitted to peeing in a swimming pool at least once, according to a 2012 survey.
 And if you're asking Olympic swimmers, well, that rate is much higher: nearly 100 percent, said Carly Geehr, a former member of the U.S. national swim team.

-So even if you take the upper estimate of those findings, 80 mL of pee per person, you'd still need more than 12 people in a pool to get a liter (0.3 gallons) of pee.
-An Olympic-sized pool, on the other hand, has about 2.5 million liters (660,430 gallons) of water.
-[How Much of the Ocean Is Whale Pee (and Worse?)]
+So even if you take the upper estimate of those findings, 80 ml of pee per person, you'd still need more than 12 people in a pool to get a liter (0.3 gallons) of pee.
+An Olympic-size pool, on the other hand, has about 2.5 million liters (660,430 gallons) of water.

 But these numbers are only estimates.
 Exactly how much pee is floating around in a given pool is a little harder to pinpoint.